 In 1326 King David II confirmed a grant in respect of Hop Kailzie to James of Tweedie.
 It remained in the Tweedie family for several centuries, and at some stage they built a keep, the site of which can still be clearly identified.

 In 1638 the lands of Kailzie were owned by the Earls of Traquair.
 Kailzie then passed through the hands of several owners: Burnetts 1656-1687, Balfours 1687-1723 (built a house on a less exposed site than the old keep), Plenderleith 1723-1767, Kennedy 1767-1789, Stoddart 1789-1794, Campbell 1794-1841, Giles 1841-1866, and Black 1866-1914.

-In 1914 the estate was acquired by William Cree, an uncle of the present owner’s father-in-law.
-During the time that the Plenderleiths owned Kailzie, they undertook a lot of planting, John Nutter Campbell’s contribution was to rebuild the house after a fire, constructing the present stable block and walled garden.
-His portrait by Raeburn still hangs in the City of Glasgow Art Gallery.
+In 1914 the estate was acquired by William Cree, an uncle of the previous owner’s father-in-law.
+During the time that the Plenderleiths owned Kailzie, they undertook a lot of planting,

 In order to appreciate the problem she confronted, it is important to realise that Kailzie stands at 700ft. above sea level on the south bank of the Tweed which means that generally the estate faces to the north and east.
 Winters can be severe, with as much as 23 degrees of frost being recorded in 1973.
 In fact, frost has also been recorded in every single month of the year, with as much as 12 degrees on one midsummer’s day!